saidake/simi/docs/Algorithms.md

 ```
 #### Time and Space Complexity
 * Time Complexity: $ O(n) $
-    * Outer Loop
+    * Traverse array nums

         The outer for loop iterates over each element of the nums array once, making the time complexity $ O(n) $.
-    * Inner While Loop

         While the inner while loop might seem to potentially iterate multiple times, its amortized time complexity is $ O(1) $.
 This is because each element is only removed from the window once.
+    * Traverse remaining integers

+        This loop only traverses the remaining integers after the sliding window reaches the end of the nums array, with a time complexity of $O(1)$ corresponding to the size of the sliding window.

     Therefore, the overall time complexity of the algorithm is $ O(n) $
 * Space Complexity: $ O(n) $